 PC: Square Enix brought Final Fantasy XII: The Zodiac Age to PC via Steam a few months after the console version and the PC version has a few features that aren’t available on PS4 or PS4 Pro like 60fps gameplay and ultrawide support.
 This version also has Steam Trading Card support, a few cheat options, and many more graphics settings with the ability to play at 4K 60fps if your rig is capable enough.
 This version costs Rs.
 2750 and is only available digitally.
 It has rarely been cheaper than $24.99 which is more than what the PS4 version costs now.

 Price: PS4 is definitely the cheapest option right now thanks to most retailers offering it for under Rs.
 1000.
-This version lacks the newest features.

 Portability: Only the Switch version can give you this.
-This version includes the newest features.

 Framerate: Only the Xbox One X and PC versions let you play at 60fps.